Distinguished Microwave Lecturers

 In-person DML Talks:

 • The Chapters are asked to submit an online survey form to the DML Coordinator in October to indicate their DML invitation plan for the following year.
-The DML Coordinator will share the plan with each DML for their availability and assign the relevant DML talks to the requesting Chapters.
+The DML Coordinator will share the plan with each DML for their availability and assign the DML talks based on the choice of the requesting Chapters.
+Each Chapter can annually request one in-person DML talk.

-• The DML speaker should submit the in-person DML pre-talk form to the DML coordinator when the travel plan is fixed.
-After the talk is conducted, the DML speaker should submit the in-person DML post-talk form before claiming reimbursement.
+• The DML should submit the in-person DML pre-talk form to the DML coordinator when the travel schedule is fixed.
+After the talk is conducted, the DML should submit the in-person DML post-talk form before claiming reimbursement.

 Virtual DML Talks:

-• The virtual talks can be requested at any time.
-The Chapters should contact the DML speakers directly.
-Please note that each speaker has a limited availability for the talk.
-The request will be run on “first come first serve” basis.
-To avoid disappointment, you may make requests early.
+• In the October online survey, the Chapters are also asked to indicate their plan for requesting a virtual DML talk.
+Additional virtual talks can be requested at any time and the Chapters should contact the DML directly.
+However, since each DML has a limited availability for the talk, the requests will be handled on “first come first serve” basis.

-• After the talk is done, the speaker should submit the virtual DML post-talk form for record.
+• After the talk is done, the DML should submit the virtual DML post-talk form for record.

 Distinguished Microwave Lecturers List